Learning from Elections

 The Learning from Elections project seeks to use the present moment to lay an empirical foundation for the improvement of elections in the U.S. It is not blind to the challenges of conducting empirically focused research under the current circumstances, nor to the challenges of proposing empirically grounded paths to improvement.
 It does proceed with an assumption—or at least a maintained hypothesis—that there is an audience (even a hunger) for fact-based analysis of election administration and the potential for those paths to inform the evolution of law and professional practice in the coming years.

-Through the project, we seek to support research that illuminates how the evolving election administration landscape has changed in recent years.
+Through the project, which is supported by Election Performance Project, LLC, a subsidiary of the Pew Charitable Trusts, we are supporting research that illuminates how the evolving election administration landscape has changed in recent years.
 Most of these changes coincided with the COVID-19 pandemic, broadly considered, but election administration was evolving even before then.
-We are especially interested in projects that focus on mail balloting, voter registration, polling places and voter experience, administrative capacity, and combating misinformation about election administration.
-This project aims to support research that is grounded in the methods and theories of social science while simultaneously aiming to improve the practice of elections in the short- and medium terms.
+The research being funded focuses on mail balloting, voter registration, polling places and voter experience, administrative capacity, and combating misinformation about election administration.
+Overall, the project aims to support research that is grounded in the methods and theories of social science while simultaneously aiming to improve the practice of elections in the short- and medium terms.

-Under this initiative, we seek to engage researchers who have a long track record in working in the fields of election administration and election science as well as those whose expertise has been focused on adjacent fields, but who wish to contribute to efforts to strengthen the practice of elections in the U.S. We anticipate that most applications will come from college and university researchers, but we welcome applications from other non-profit research entities, as well.
+Under this initiative, we are engaging researchers who have a long track record in working in the fields of election administration and election science as well as those whose expertise has been focused on adjacent fields, but who wish to contribute to efforts to strengthen the practice of elections in the U.S..

 If you have questions about the grants or the program overall, please email any questions to the following: